OyvindSabo/compendiums/04-introduction-to-mpi.md

 to group together.

 **MPI_Init**\
-When you call MPI_Init, it sets up a process called MPI_COMM_WORLD that contains all of your processes
+When you call MPI_Init, it sets up a communicator called MPI_COMM_WORLD that contains all of your processes

 **MPI_Finalize**
 Terminates the MPI execution environment.
 You should call this when you don't need the MPI anymore.
+The MPI standard requires that MPI_Finalize be called only by the same thread that initialized MPI with either MPI_Init or MPI_Init_thread.

 **MPI_COMM_WORLD**\
 Collection of all your processes